awslabs/amazon-qldb-shell/README.md

 ```
 An example region code that can be used is us-east-1.
 The currently avaiable regions are addressed in the [QLDB General Reference](https://docs.aws.amazon.com/general/latest/gr/qldb.html) page.
-By default, the shell will use the credentials specified as environment variables and then in the default profile mentioned in `~/.aws.credentials/` and then in `~/.aws/credentials`.
+By default, the shell will use the credentials specified as environment variables and then in the default profile mentioned in `~/.aws/credentials/` (default location set in the AWS_SHARED_CREDENTIALS_FILE environment variable) and then the default profile in `~/.aws/config` (default location set in AWS_CONFIG_FILE environment variable).
 Various optional arguments can be added to override the profile, endpoints, and region used.
 To view the arguments, execute the following:

 ```shell